SurajMandal14/EduSync/README.md

-# Scholr: Your All-in-One Campus Management Solution
+# EduSync: Your All-in-One Campus Management Solution

-Welcome to **Scholr**!
+Welcome to **EduSync**!
 This is a comprehensive, user-friendly platform designed to simplify the management of various aspects of an educational institution.
 It handles student information, attendance, fees, report card generation, and more, all in one place.

 ## Technology Stack

-Scholr is built with a modern and robust technology stack:
+EduSync is built with a modern and robust technology stack:

 - **Frontend:**
     - [Next.js](https://nextjs.org/) (with App Router)